Getting started with generative AI: A beginner’s guide

 However, training GANs can be challenging, as it requires balancing the generator and discriminator networks and preventing the model from getting stuck in a local minimum.
 There are also issues with mode collapse, where the generator produces only a limited subset of the possible outputs.

-Despite these challenges, GANs remain a powerful tool for generative tasks and have the potential to be used in a wide range of applications.
+Despite these challenges, GANs are useful for generative tasks and can be applied in various fields.

 Variational Autoencoders (VAEs)